shuaib234abc/LaravelBulkInsert/README.md

 ## Running the application
-1. Please change the post_max_size and upload_max_filesize values in php.ini to support 42 MB or greater file size
+1. Navigate to project directory and run 'composer update' ...
+(Composer must be installed for this)
+2. Copy .env.example to .env and make changes as necessary to database settings
+3. Run 'php artisan key:generate'
-2. Uploaded files are stored in "\storage\app\public\uploads".
+4. Uploaded files are stored in "\storage\app\public\uploads".
 This is specified in UploadController.php, line 34
-3. Make sure to run "php artisan migrate" to set up the database.
+5. Make sure to run "php artisan migrate" to set up the database.
 You must have MySQL installed.
-4. No data is required in the DB.
+6. No data is required in the DB.

 ## Branch information